-1. Maintenance of the electrical system consists of inspection and minor servicing.
-Any wire, connection or electrical component showing signs of corrosion, wear, breakage or unraveling must be replaced.

-See parts manual for electrical components and wire diagram.
+- Maintenance of the electrical system consists of inspection and minor servicing.
+Any wire, connection or electrical component showing signs of corrosion, wear, breakage or unraveling must be repaired or replaced.
+(See Figures 4-3 and 4-4) for electrical wiring diagrams and Table 4-4 for wiring parts list.) - 2.
+Frayed or unraveling wire must have the defective section removed and replaced with wire of the same color and gauge.
+Seal all connections and insulate.

-- Frayed or unraveling wire must have the defective harness removed and replaced.
-Seal all connections and insulate. - Corroded terminals must have the corrosion removed, source of corrosion neutralized and the terminals resealed, protected, and insulated. - 4.
+- Corroded terminals must have the corrosion removed, source of corrosion neutralized and the terminals resealed, protected, and insulated. - 4.
 Fuse or circuit breaker burn-out or blow-out usually indicates an electrical short-circuit, although a fuse can occasionally fail from vibration.
 Insert a second fuse or reset the breaker.
 If this fuse immediately burns out or the breaker trips, locate the cause of the electrical short and repair. - 5.
 A light that repeatedly burns-out usually indicates a loose connection, poor system ground, or a malfunctioning voltage regulator.
 Locate the source of the problem and repair.
 System grounds must be grounded to bare metal surfaces.
 Paint, grease, wax, and other coatings act as insulators.
 Replacement lamps must be equivalent to the factory installed lamp.